thomhurst/TUnit/docs/docs/tutorial-basics/data-source-driven-tests.md

 }
 ```

-## EnumerableMethodDataSource

-This works largely the same as `MethodDataSource`, except that your method is expected to return an `IEnumerable<>` of data.
+This attribute can also accept `IEnumerable<>`.
 For each item returned, a new test will be created with that item passed in to the parameters.

 Here's an example where the test would be invoked 3 times: